 these social platforms?

-- Select as many channels that your audience is on as you can handle.
+- Select as many channels that as you can handle.

 Tip 3: Post on Social Consistently

 Consistent posting is essential – test each platform and pay attention to the analytics to see the: